alexjlockwood/AndroidDesignPatterns/_drafts/2016-04-01-design-lib-sample-app.md

 `NestedScrollView` is the parent and the inner `RecyclerView` is the child.

 * `dispatchNestedPreScroll()` - Child dispatches one step of a nested scroll to the parent (before the child consumes any portion of it).

 * `onNestedPreScroll()` - Parent is given opportunity to react to a nested scroll before the child consumes it.
-The parent

 * `dispatchNestedScroll()` - Child dispatches one step of a nested scroll to the parent (after the child has consumed a portion of it).